OperationCode/operationcode_old_site/blog/_drafts/2015-07-20-Our-First-Post.markdown

 - Main OpCode NAV BAR: add a "Blog" link to pointing to `/blog`
 - move cookie-cutter "about" page to "drafts" for reference.
 Can delete if wanted.
 - BLOG: add a "Home" link to the site root url so people can get back to main OpCode site and out of the blog
+- make template post in drafts that spells out "how to"

 Future group tasks:
 - consider adding new theme